-Who can get it: IV medications can be given to people who are 12 years or older, who are COVID positive, and who are not in the hospital.
+Who can get it: People who are 12 years or older, who are COVID positive, and who are at high risk for getting very sick.
+Both people who are hospitalized and people who are not hospitalized can get it.

-How to get it: You have to get IV treatments within 10 days of when you started symptoms.
-You have to get them in a clinic, hospital or healthcare center.
+How to get it: People getting Remdesivir will need to get infusions in a clinic, hospital or healthcare center.

-People who are interested in this treatment should talk to their doctor or call the COVID-19 hotline at 1-855-600-3453 to find an infusion center.
+A prescription is needed to get treatment.
+People seeking treatment should talk to their doctor or call the COVID-19 hotline at 1-855-600-3453.